Plan your career in Civil Engineering Technology

 The performance of the COTC Engineering Technology program is reflected through program effectiveness data.
 Program effectiveness data includes the program graduation data, enrollment data and job placement data.

 The Civil Engineering Technology program's enrollment for Autumn 2015 was 29 students.
 For all of 2015-2016 enrollment was 40 students.

-program had 2 graduate in academic year 2015-2016.
+The Civil Engineering Technology program had 2 graduates in the academic year 2015-2016.